Robert Williams (psychologist): Racial scripting

 In his book, "Racism Learned at an Early Age Through Racial Scripting," Williams argues that white children acquire racist predispositions at a young age through the process of "racial scripting," and these scripts are taught to children by parents, schools, religious groups, etc. Williams defines racial scripts as "myths and stereotypes individuals form about ethnic and racial groups to which they do not belong."
 Racial scripts received in childhood can shape adult perceptions, claimed Williams.
 In his book, Williams identifies several myths and stereotypes that form these racial scripts.
 Including the myth of black genetic deficiency, the deteriorating black family, cultural deprivation, black language deficiency, black self-hatred, damaged black psyche, the superior sexual stud, the superior black athlete, and the lazy Negro.
 He argues that racial scripts form a racial schema that individuals draw upon to understand situations and that these scripts can be positive, negative, or neutral.

 Popular exposure

 Williams appeared in the public eye on numerous occasions, including television appearances with Dan Rather, Phil Donahue, and Montel Williams.
 His work has been cited by many major newspapers, and served as a theme for an episode of Good Times.

 Personal life

 Williams was 18 years old when he married Ava L. Kemp in 1948.
 They had eight children, 19 grandchildren, 19 great-grandchildren, and two great-great-grandchildren.
 All eight of Williams's children attended Washington University.
 Four of his children became psychologists while his other children became a nurse, a journalist, a teacher, and a leather craftswoman, respectively.
-William's wife of nearly 70 years, Ava Lee (Kemp) Williams, died in 2018.
+Williams' wife of nearly 70 years, Ava Lee (Kemp) Williams, died in 2018.
 Williams died on August 12, 2020, at the age of 90, following a decline in his health.